kibook/s1kd-tools/EXAMPLE.md

 Afterwards, these files can be edited to customize them for your project.
 More information on the contents of these files is provided below.

+> **Note**
+>
+> If the tools are run in a directory that does not have these configuration files, they will search for them in the parent directories to find the top of the CSDB directory tree.

 `.defaults` file
 ----------------